Is the local Lorentz invariance of general relativity implemented by gauge bosons that have their own Yang-Mills-like action?: Possible Higgs Mechanisms

 \section{Possible Higgs Mechanisms}

+The $4 \by 4$ nonsingular hermitian matrix $h$ is needed to make the action (\ref{action of the Lorentz connection}) gauge invariant.
+It also may replace $\b$ in the fermionic action (\ref{new Dirac action II}).
+Since it is nonsingular, it must assume a nonzero average value in the vacuum

+So we have a new kind of Higgs mechanism that can give masses to gauge fields and fermions.
+This will be taken up in later papers.

+Other kinds of Higgs mechanisms are also possible with different Higgs fields.
 The actions $S_{L}$ and $S_D$ (\ref{action of the L bosons intro} \& \ref{new Dirac action II}) leave the gauge bosons $L$ massless, but a Higgs mechanism is possible.
 An interaction with a field $v^a$ that is a scalar under general coordinate transformations but a vector under local Lorentz transformations has as its covariant derivative

 If the time component $v^0$ has a nonzero mean value in the vacuum $\la 0 | v^0| 0 \ra \ne 0$, then the scalar $ - {} D_i v^a D^i v_a $ contains a mass term

 that makes the boost vector bosons $b^s_{\ph{s} i} ={} L^{s0}_{\ph{s0} i}$ massive but leaves the rotational vector bosons $r^s_{\ph{s} i} ={} \thalf \ep_{ s t u}L^{tu}_{\ph{tu} i}$ massless.
 On the other hand, if the spatial components have a nonzero mean value, $\la 0 | \bos v|0\ra \ne 0$, then the mass term is